Burnside carbine: Design

 The carbine was designed and patented by Ambrose Burnside, who resigned his commission in the U.S. Army to devote himself full-time to working on the weapon.
-The carbine used a special brass cartridge which was also invented by Burnside.
+The carbine used a special reverse-chambered brass cartridge, which was also invented by Burnside.
 This cartridge contained a bullet and powder, but no primer; Burnside considered primed cartridges a safety risk.
 Pressing the weapon's two trigger guards opened the breech block and allowed the user to insert a cartridge.

 When the trigger was pulled, the hammer struck a separate percussion cap and caused a spark; a hole in the base of the cartridge exposed the black powder to this spark.
 The unique, conical cartridge sealed the joint between the barrel and the breech.
 Most other breech-loading weapons of the day tended to leak hot gas when fired, but Burnside's design eliminated this problem.

 Service history

 In 1857, the Burnside carbine won a competition at West Point against 17 other carbine designs.
-In spite of this, few of the carbines were immediately ordered by the government, but this changed with the outbreak of the Civil War, when over 55,000 were ordered for use by Union cavalrymen.
+Despite this, few of the carbines were immediately ordered by the government, but this changed with the outbreak of the Civil War, when over 55,000 were ordered for use by Union cavalrymen.
 This made it the third most popular carbine of the Civil War; only the Sharps carbine and the Spencer carbine were more widely used.
 They saw action in all theatres of the war.
-There were so many in service that many were captured and used by Confederates.
+There were so many in service that many were captured and used by the Confederates.
 A common complaint by users was that the unusually shaped cartridge sometimes became stuck in the breech after firing.

-On the basis of ordnance returns and ammunition requisitions, it has been estimated that 43 Union cavalry regiments were using the Burnside carbine during the 1863-1864 period.
+Based on ordnance returns and ammunition requisitions, it has been estimated that 43 Union cavalry regiments were using the Burnside carbine during the 1863-1864 period.
 Additionally, 7 Confederate cavalry units were at least partially armed with the weapon during this same period.

 Five different models were produced.
 Production was discontinued towards the end of the Civil War, when the Burnside Rifle Company was given a contract to make Spencer carbines instead.